Guide to Your First Semester

 This page will provide you with some basic introductory information and tips about teaching at Ball State University—from suggestions on preparing for your first class meeting to resources that will benefit you throughout your career at Ball State University.
 This information should be seen as a supplement to what you are provided by your department and the Faculty and Professional Personnel Handbook.
 If you require additional information about any of these topics, or need help on issues not listed here, please call us at 765-285-1763 and our staff will make sure you get the answers you need.

 Getting ready to teach

 1. Get a Ball State computer user name and password from Robert Bell 165 [map]; you will need your Ball State ID card.
 This one username will give you access to your e-mail as well as any other online service at Ball State.
 Our students have come to expect electronic access to their teachers, so make sure you are familiar with your Ball State e-mail account.
 A growing number of students also are used to their teachers providing course resources and grades electronically through Blackboard or Web Gradebook; you can familiarize yourself with these online tools as the semester goes on, but get that username and e-mail account going right away.
-Training on all these tools is available online via UCS Techclips and from Technology Training Support Services.
+Training on all these tools is available online via the HelpDesk and from Technology Training Support Services.